Finance, The Simple Dollar

 Typically, getting a mortgage loan is complicated

 The lender will then have a surveyor do a preliminary property evaluation, confirm details about the property’s ownership, have a credit agency run a credit assessment, and conduct a final property valuation.
-If approved, the buyer will sign mortgage loan agreement documents and the lender will reach out to registry offices to update title deeds.
+If approved, the buyer will sign the mortgage loan agreement documents, and the lender will reach out to the registry offices to update the title deeds.
 In total, the process can take between 30 and 60 days to finish and has an average of 500-2,000 pages.

 Blockchain would streamline the mortgage process